rdpetrusek/rdpetrusek.github.io/_posts/2018-8-2-whats-in-a-user-story.md

 ## User Story In The Product Backlog

+### **How do I write a user story?**

+There are different styles of writing user stories.
+One of the most common is the [*As a _ I want _ so that _*](https://www.mountaingoatsoftware.com/blog/advantages-of-the-as-a-user-i-want-user-story-template) template.
+This allows the reader to understand who wants the value, what the change is, and what value it provides.

 ### **Who can put a story in the product backlog?**

 Some teams allow anyone to put stories in the product backlog, but this can create a product backlog filled with duplicate stories.
 Some teams may only allow certain individuals to put stories in the backlog to avoid this issue.